EdGemmill/JSReactApps/react/02_components.md

 ## Challenge

 Over the course of the next few challenges we're going to build a react-based gig-listing website.
+I recommend keeping this project in a separate repo from the other exercises you'll be doing in this module.
 As we go, please feel free to add your own touches and style to the page, either by adding extra functionality, or with CSS files.

 1. Follow the instructions on the
    [Makers React Template](https://github.com/makersacademy/react-template) to